This delicious cheese fondue is made with a combination of Gruyere and Swiss cheeses.

 There's something about melted cheese.
 The Swiss know it (fondue, raclette dinner).
 The French know it (French onion soup), and the Americans know it (grilled cheese).

 Fondue is obviously an amazing dish.
 What can possibly be better than dipping tasty morsels of food into delicious melted cheese?
 Hmm.
-Perhaps dipping them into melted chocolate!
+Perhaps dipping them into melted chocolate in this chocolate fondue!

 Jump to: